core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

    "incarcerate" request's state, and process the "promote" request.
-The reinjected POST "valjean" will then fail with 4.08 Request Entity incomplete, indicating that the server does not have the start of the operation any more.
+The reinjected POST "valjean" will then fail with 4.08 Request Entity incomplete, indicating that the server does not have the start of the operation anymore.